prashaantt/node-tdd/README.md

 - The extension doesn't get activated if `package.json` was not initially present when the workspace was opened; a window restart will be required to detect a change.
 - It doesn't work with watch mode/incremental test builds.
 The build process used for running tests must exit on each execution, otherwise it will never report the status.
 - `showCoverage` is an experimental setting that currently only works with the text-summary reports from [Lab](https://github.com/hapijs/lab), [Istanbul](https://github.com/gotwarlost/istanbul) and [nyc](https://github.com/istanbuljs/nyc).
 Disable it if it doesn't work for you or its output looks funny.
-- It might be [very flaky](https://github.com/prashaantt/node-tdd/issues/5) on Windows.
-Any help on improving Windows support would be great.
+- Despite recent fixes, it might still be [flaky](https://github.com/prashaantt/node-tdd/issues/5) on Windows.
+Please report any issues.
 - Ironically for a TDD extension, it has very few tests of its own because I don't yet know how to test UI elements in VS Code. :/

 Suggestions and PRs are [welcome](https://github.com/prashaantt/node-tdd/issues).